wp-plugins/email-list-builder-by-social-intents/readme.txt

 No, Email List Builder is a service.
 Simply sign up for the service, grab your widget key, and save it in your plugin.

-= Can I use Email List Builder for Free? =

-Yes absolutely, all Social Intents accounts include an always free 1 option for up to 30 new email subscribers a month.